Poorly designed entries can have a negative impact on cow welfare and cause stress for handlers.

 - Safe, reliable footing is essential so cows can move confidently.
-Scabbling the surface or grooving the concrete if slippery is an option.
+Scabbling or grooving the surface if slippery is an option.

 - The slope of the entrance to the dairy should not exceed 4% (1 in 25).

 - The milking area should be open to sunlight if possible.
 Cows moving from a sunny outside holding yard may hesitate at the entrance if it is much darker inside.

 - Sharp, dark shadows across the concrete can be interpreted by cows as a barrier, causing them to pause before crossing.